awillats/brian_delayed_gaussian/README.md

     - could be stored sparsely
     - connections would typically depend on a sparse selection of delays
     - could be implemented as nested list / matrix of lists

-- [ ] faster solutions
+## Speed & efficiency:
+### Faster indexing / appending
   - [ ] instead of rolling buffer, move the index
-    - see cylindrical array in Vectorized Algos
+    - see cylindrical array in "Vectorized Algos"
     - see also implementation by RTH: https://brian.discourse.group/t/delay-in-continuous-connections/509/6

   - [ ] C++ implementation